Recent Blog Articles

 Feel your pain: The health risk of migraines in men

 Migraines may be most painful type of headache, increasing stroke and heart attack risk in men

 While migraines tend to affect more women, migraines in men do happen.
 An estimated 9% of men are regular sufferers.
 Genetics also play a role since approximately 70% of sufferers have a close relative with the problem.

 Unlike other types of headaches--tension and cluster headaches, for example--migraines can interfere with sleep and daily functions.
-People who suffer from frequent migraines are also more likely to have other health issues, such as anxiety, depression, insomnia, irritable bowel syndrome, and restless legs syndrome, according to the Harvard Medical School Special Health Report Headaches: Relieving and preventing migraines and other headaches, published by Harvard Health Publishing.
+People who suffer from frequent migraines are also more likely to have other health issues, such as anxiety, depression, insomnia, irritable bowel syndrome, and restless legs syndrome, according to the Harvard Medical School Special Health Report Headaches: Relieving and preventing migraines and other headaches, published by Harvard Health Publications.

 Ongoing research has suggested that migraines are also associated with an increased heart attack risk and stroke risk.
 One of the main Harvard studies that looked exclusively at the link between migraines in men and the risk of cardiovascular disease examined 20,084 men age 40 to 84 who participated in the Physicians' Health Study and completed detailed medical questionnaires each year to record their health status.
 It was reported that having migraines boosts the risk of heart attacks by 42%.
 A study in the journal Neurology found that migraine sufferers are twice as likely to have heart attacks as people without migraines.
 In that study, heart attack risk was higher among those whose migraine was accompanied by auras.
 Sufferers also were 50% more likely to have key risk factors for cardiovascular disease, such as diabetes, high blood pressure, and high cholesterol.